Tax

 The bottom line

 Stamp duty is a pain for everyone.
 It’s a bigger pain for non residents.
-And that’s because we pay a surcharge of 2%.
+And that’s because we pay a surcharge of 2% on property.
 In practice, most property transactions involving expats will be subject to a further 3% surcharge for 2nd homes, buy-to-lets etc.

 This means expats can expect to pay 5% above the standard rates when buying property in the UK.
 Ouch!